urbanengine/UrbanEngineApi/README.md

 This section will contain any notes to be aware of for developing Urban Engine API

+## Results

+To make things consistent objects in the [Results](Core/Common/Results) folder are used.
+Use this to return responses from API endpoints to provide consistent return types

+* FailureResult: used to indicate a failure occurred, for example an exception was thrown
+* CommandResult: used to indicate result of a command such as an Insert, Update, Delete
+* QueryResult: used to indicate result of a query that was performed, returns data and paging information if applicable

 ## Exception Handling for API Controllers

 To provide a common response when exceptions occur and to ensure exceptions are logged and sensitive error messages are not returned to the client